-The Harmony Project is a collaborative project focused upon four main areas of work: Harmony, Food, Farming and Health; Harmony and Education; Harmony and Building Community and Living in Harmony.

-The Project was originally inspired by HRH, The Prince of Wales’s book Harmony: A New Way of Looking at Our World, which reminds us of some profoundly important truths, namely that everything in the universe is connected and balanced by universal laws and relationships, which express themselves everywhere and in all things, manifesting in the laws of physics, the solar system, in the shape and growth patterns of plants, in the beauty of nature, in music, in architecture and in food and farming.

-Food, Farming and Health

-Within the past year the Project has had quite an impact, with the SFT’s highly successful Harmony in Food and Farming Conference held last June at Llandovery College in Wales, attended by over four hundred people from around the world.
-The conference touched on a multitude of themes beginning with the principles themselves and extending to the circular economy, the farm ecosystem, the integration of food production and nature conservation, the role of education, science and spirituality, harmony in farm architecture, and the role of faith communities in farming, to name but a few.

-B | The Harmony Project is a collaborative project focused upon four main areas of work: Harmony, Food, Farming and Health; Harmony and Education; Harmony and Building Community and Living in Harmony.
+The Harmony Project is a collaborative project focused upon three main areas of work: Harmony in Food, Farming and Health; Harmony and Education; and Living in Harmony.

 The Project was originally inspired by HRH, The Prince of Wales’s book Harmony: A New Way of Looking at Our World, which reminds us of some profoundly important truths, namely that everything in the universe is connected and balanced by universal laws and relationships, which express themselves everywhere and in all things, manifesting in the laws of physics, the solar system, in the shape and growth patterns of plants, in the beauty of nature, in music, in architecture and in food and farming.

 Food, Farming and Health

 Within the past year the Project has had quite an impact, with the SFT’s highly successful Harmony in Food and Farming Conference held last June at Llandovery College in Wales, attended by over four hundred people from around the world.
 The conference touched on a multitude of themes beginning with the principles themselves and extending to the circular economy, the farm ecosystem, the integration of food production and nature conservation, the role of education, science and spirituality, harmony in farm architecture, and the role of faith communities in farming, to name but a few.